David Morens

-David M. Morens is an American physician-scientist, medical historian and Senior Advisor to the Director of the National Institute of Allergy and Infectious Diseases (NIAID).
+David M. Morens is an American physician-scientist, medical historian and former Senior Advisor to the Director of the National Institute of Allergy and Infectious Diseases (NIAID).
 A career officer in the United States Public Health Service, he has investigated outbreaks from Ebola and Lassa fever to COVID-19 and publishes widely on viral pathogenesis and the history of pandemics.
+In August 2026, Morens pleaded guilty to conspiring to conceal federal records on the origins of COVID-19 from the public.

 Early life and education

 Morens earned an A.B. in psychology (1969) and an M.D.
 (1973) from the University of Michigan.
 He completed pediatrics residency at the UCSF School of Medicine and fellowship training in pediatric infectious diseases, becoming board-certified in Pediatrics (1978) and Preventive Medicine (1980).

 Career

 Centers for Disease Control and Prevention (1976 – 1982)

 Commissioned into the Epidemic Intelligence Service, Morens set up national surveillance for Reye syndrome and Kawasaki disease and co-discovered the Snow Mountain strain of norovirus.
 Stationed in Sierra Leone from 1979 to 1981, he ran clinical trials of ribavirin for Lassa fever and led epidemiologic field studies.
-He later headed CDC’s Respiratory & Special Pathogens Branch and directed the laboratory arm of the agency’s first national AIDS case-control study.
+He later headed CDC's Respiratory & Special Pathogens Branch and directed the laboratory arm of the agency's first national AIDS case-control study.